Psychosocial Support & Special Needs

 Children in alternative care already have to cope with personal grief when they enter the system, but they also have to endure additional stressors that arise from having to change their lifestyles and losing a home — making the situation even more difficult.
 Some strenuous situations include having to move to a new home or area, significant interruptions in their education, separation from their community of origin, financial strain, and even stigmatization.
 Positive psychosocial support often depends more on the maintenance of these additional factors that signify a child’s quality of care.

 One of the strenuous factors is food security.
 Stable food security is obtained through the ability of a household to be able to provide enough food for the child.
-The food should also be obtained through socially acceptable ways, which include not resorting to emergency food supplies, scavenging, begging, or stealing.
-Malnutrition has been documented as a major factor that affects a child’s wellbeing, and severe child hunger has been associated with lighter levels of psychosocial distress among children.
+Malnutrition has been documented as a major factor that affects a child’s wellbeing, and severe child hunger has been associated with higher levels of psychosocial distress among children.
 Having an established means of food security is positively associated with a child’s motor development, mental development, and also cognitive ability in the long-run — which is why it is essential to pay attention to and monitor a child’s nutritional needs.

 Lastly, a child must have an identified caregiver in their life to help provide any other psychosocial support they may need and help build an emotionally secure environment.
 A child must be able to establish a nurturing relationship with their caregiver and always feel open and comfortable around them.
 Positive experiences with caregivers tend to promote the development of a sense of worth and self-esteem for a child and enable them to build an appropriate social-emotional connection with others.
 Without these experiences in their early childhood, the long-term development of children may suffer and they may grow up to have emotionally straining interactions as adults.
 The presence of consistent loving care is an important element in the health and psychosocial well-being of children in alternative care.